httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 # Usability Considerations {#usability-considerations}

-When the UA detects a Known Expect-CT Host in violation of the UA's CT Policy, users will experience denials of service.
-It is advisable for UAs to explain the reason why.
+When the UA detects a Known Expect-CT Host in violation of the UA's CT Policy, end users will experience denials of service.
+It is advisable for UAs to explain to users why they cannot access the Expect-CT Host.

 # Authoring Considerations {#authoring-considerations}